emmo-repo/EMMO/README.md

 The EMMO hierarchy will be visible only after reasoning inference: use *ctrl-R* to start the reasoner and under the *Entities* tab, select the *Classes* subtab and *Inferred* in the scroll button.

 It is recommended to use FaCT++ as reasoner.
-You can select it through the menu *Resoner*.
+You can select it through the menu *Reasoner*.

 ## Contacts:
 Emanuele Ghedini